Jackson Pollock

-Paul Jackson Pollock (/ˈpɒlək/; January 28, 1912 – August 11, 1956) was an American painter and a major figure in the abstract expressionist movement.
-He was widely noticed for his "drip technique" of pouring or splashing liquid household paint onto a horizontal surface, enabling him to view and paint his canvases from all angles.
-It was called all-over painting and action painting, since he covered the entire canvas and used the force of his whole body to paint, often in a frenetic dancing style.
-This extreme form of abstraction divided the critics: some praised the immediacy of the creation, while others derided the random effects.
-In 2016, Pollock's painting titled Number 17A was reported to have fetched US$200 million in a private purchase.
+Paul Jackson Pollock (/ˈpɒlək/; January 28, 1912 – August 11, 1956) was an American painter.
+A major figure in the abstract expressionist movement, he was widely noticed for his "drip technique" of pouring or splashing liquid household paint onto a horizontal surface, enabling him to view and paint his canvases from all angles.
+It was called all-over painting and action painting, because Pollock covered the entire canvas and used the force of his whole body to paint, often in a frenetic dancing style.
+This extreme form of abstraction divided critics: some praised the immediacy of the creation, while others derided the random effects.

 A reclusive and volatile personality, Pollock struggled with alcoholism for most of his life.
-In 1945, he married the artist Lee Krasner, who became an important influence on his career and on his legacy.
-Pollock died at the age of 44 in an alcohol-related single-car collision when he was driving.
-In December 1956, four months after his death, Pollock was given a memorial retrospective exhibition at the Museum of Modern Art (MoMA) in New York City.
+In 1945, he married artist Lee Krasner, who became an important influence on his career and on his legacy.
+Pollock died in August 1956 at age 44 in an alcohol-related single-car collision when he was driving.
+Four months after his death, Pollock was given a memorial retrospective exhibition at the Museum of Modern Art (MoMA) in New York City.
 A larger, more comprehensive exhibition of his work was held there in 1967.
-In 1998 and 1999, his work was honored with large-scale retrospective exhibitions at MoMA and at The Tate in London.
+In 1998 and 1999, Pollock's work was honored with large-scale retrospective exhibitions at MoMA and the Tate Gallery in London.